Feedback Edge Sets in Temporal Graphs: Computational Hardness Results

 Similarly, it is easy to see that a strict temporal feedback edge set $\TE' \subseteq \TE$ must contain at least three time-edges from every triangle in $G_\downarrow$ and exactly three time-edges from each triangle suffice.

-Since it is NP-hard to determine whether there exists a set of $k$ edges intersecting all triangles in a planar graph with maximum degree $7$ \cite{BRUGMANN200951}, the claim follows. \end{proof}
+Since it is NP-hard to determine whether there exists a set of $k$ edges intersecting all triangles in a planar graph with maximum degree $7$ \cite[Thm.~2.1]{BRUGMANN200951}, the claim follows. \end{proof}

 We next show that our problems are W[1]-hard when parameterized by the solution size $k$ with a parameterized reduction from \textsc{Multicut in DAGs}~\cite{KratschPPW15}.
 The idea here is that we can simulate a DAG $D$ by an undirected temporal graph by first subdividing all edges of $D$ and then assigning time-labels according to a topological ordering.
 This ensures that each path in $D$ corresponds to a path in the resulting temporal graph and vice versa.
-By adding a reverse edge from $t$ to $s$ for each terminal pair $(s, t)$ of the \textsc{Multicut} instance, an $s$-$t$-path in $D$ produces a temporal cycle involving $s$, $t$ and vice versa.
+By adding a reverse edge from $t$ to $s$ for each terminal pair $(s, t)$ of the \textsc{Multicut} instance, each $s$-$t$-path in~$D$ corresponds to a temporal cycle in the temporal graph and vice versa.

 \begin{theorem} \textsc{(S)TFES} and \textsc{(S)TFCS}, parameterized by the solution size~$k$, are W[1]-hard. \end{theorem} We prove W[1]-hardness with a parameterized reduction from \textsc{Multicut in DAGs} parameterized by the solution size.